EXJUSTICE/Udacity_AI/README.md

-# Udacity Nanodegree Repository
+# Udacity AI Nanodegrees
-Repository for all Udacity Courses,
+Repository for all projects and relevant notebooks, along with certificates of completion.
 *  Introduction to Pytorch Deep Learning Course
 *  Deep Learning Nanodegree
 *  Reinforcement Learning Nanodegree